-Our User Research works to investigate, document and share the current options for players in games as well as document where barriers still exist so that the future of gaming can be where everyone finds a game that they love.
-With this pillar we strive to anticipate the next big areas, such as augmented and virtual reality, so that these new technologies can be accessible faster than previous generations of gaming.
+Our User Research works to investigate, document, and share the current options for players in games as well as document where barriers still exist so that the future of gaming can be where everyone finds a game that they love.
+With this pillar, we strive to anticipate the next big areas, such as augmented and virtual reality, so these new technologies can be accessible faster than previous generations of gaming.

-The Player Panel is one of the world’s largest groups of people with disabilities dedicated to lending their unique life experiences to the creation of a more accessible world.
-With over 400 players currently in the group, these players are working with triple-A game studios, our indie friends, and more to add value in the creation of rich, accessible, player experiences.
+The Player Panel is one of the world’s largest groups of people with disabilities dedicated to lending their unique life experiences to create a more accessible world.
+With over 400 players currently in the group, these players are working with triple-A game studios, our indie friends, and more to add value in the creation of rich, accessible player experiences.

 If you want to learn more about the player panel, click here.

-Through the User Research team, AbleGamers’ contributes peer-reviewed publications and white papers to further share the knowledge we gain, so that game developers and researchers can build on our work and help the gaming world progress faster towards a more inclusive community.
+Through the User Research team, AbleGamers’ contributes peer-reviewed publications and white papers to share further the knowledge we gain, so game developers and researchers can build on our work and help the gaming world progress faster towards a more inclusive community.

 - Cairns, P., Power, C., Barlet, M., Haynes G. (2019) Future Design of Accessibility in Games: A Design Vocabulary.
 Int.
 J. of Human-Computer Studies, 131, 64- 71, doi: 10.1016/j.ijhcs.2019.06.010

 - Cairns, P. , Power, C., Barlet, M., Haynes, G., Kaufman, C., Beeston, J. (2019) Enabled Players: the value of accessible digital games, Games and Culture, online